aerogear/aerogear.org/docker/README.md

 ```
 from this directory (does not work if you run it from a different directory).

+## Advanced

+For more control, you might want to use the following instructions:

 If you want to edit files locally you will need to mount your volume at /home/aerogear/aerogear